katekorsaro/iron-dice/backlog/backlog.md

 # to do

 - [ ] #23: hardening. find combinations that don't make sense, such as max and success counting
-- [ ] #21: handling operator mid with notation "5d6 mid3", meaning "throw 5d6 and yield the sum of 3
-  middle dice"
 - [ ] #18: accept parameters from cli
 - [ ] #17: define differnt types of success while counting successes.
 4d10 sc9 sv10:2 fv1:-1 standing
   for: throw 4d10 count success on a 9 or more.
 On a 10 add 1 more success, on a 1 subtract 1